krishpranav/pranaOS-old/Base/usr/share/man/man1/Terminal.md

 ## Description

-Terminal is a terminal emulator application for Serenity.
+Terminal is a terminal emulator application for pranaos.

 ## Options